NetApp/netapp-dataops-toolkit/netapp_dstk_traditional/README.md

 #### Push a File to S3

-The NetApp Data Science Toolkit can be used to push a file to S3 as part of any Python program or workflow.
+The NetApp DataOps Toolkit can be used to push a file to S3 as part of any Python program or workflow.

 Note: To push from a data volume, the volume must be mounted locally.